 Starting July 1st, 2019 apply online at https://devhub.portlandoregon.gov/

 Have the following information available:

-The sidewalk must be lifted and the tree roots exposed before you call Urban Forestry for a root pruning inspection and permit.
+The sidewalk must be lifted and the tree roots exposed before you request an Urban Forestry root pruning permit.
 Request a sidewalk permit from the Bureau of Transportation by emailing PBOTSidewalkPermits@portlandoregon.gov or calling 503-823-7002.